Bloomington man faces cocaine charges

-Anthony J. Jones, 36, is charged with two counts of unlawful delivery of less than one gram of cocaine, one count of unlawful possession of less than one gram of cocaine with the intent to deliver and one count of unlawful possession of less than 15 grams of cocaine.
+Court documents indicate he is a resident of Riverdale, a village in Cook County.
+However, Assistant State’s Attorney Jeff Horve said Johnson’s address filed in the Secretary of State system is in Bloomington.

-A warrant was issued Aug.
-18 and he was arrested on Monday, having been indicted by a McLean County grand jury.
+Horve said Johnson was arrested as part of two ongoing investigations and additional charges could be filed.

-Jones was jailed in lieu of posting $10,035 and an arraignment was scheduled for Nov.
+He was jailed in lieu of posting $50,035 and an arraignment was scheduled for Nov.
 6.

 Darrel D. Autman